zhixianhuang-ling/zhixianhuang-ling.github.io/_pages/markdown.md

 I work primarily on Chinese languages.

-## Non-canonical Objects in Mandarin Chinese
+## Unselected Objects in Mandarin Chinese
-I revisited the structures and semantics of non-canonical objects (NCOs, i.e., unselected objects) in Mandarin Chinese.
-I show a novel empirical generalization that there are three structually different NCOs, of each type the structure is derived by independent motivations.
+I revisit the 'unselectiveness' of objects in Mandarin Chinese (i.e., literally “John ate restaurant”, meaning ‘John ate at the restaurant’).
+I propose a novel empirical generalization that there are three structually different unselected constructions, each of which has a structure derived by independent motivations.

-> Output:
->>In prep.
+> In prep.
 Revisiting Non-canonical Objects in Mandarin Chinese.

 ## Obligatory OV order in Wu Chinese
 (with Andrew Simpson) <br>
 Wu Chinese is a SVO language while possesses obligatory OV order.
-We argue that it is not driven by the information structure, by an autoreflex of syntax.
+We argue that it is not driven by information structure, by an autoreflex of syntax.
 The OV order is conditioned by the interacton of voice, aspect, and nominal properties.

->Outputs:
-  >>Obligatory OV order in Wu Chinese.
+  > Obligatory OV order in Wu Chinese.
 Talk presented at the 12th International Conference on Wu dialects.
 Oct 25-27, 2024.
 Zhejiang University.<br>
-  >> Issues of OV/VO word order in Wu Chi- nese.
-Talk presented at the 36th North American Conference on Chinese Lin- guistics (NACCL-36).
+  > Issues of OV/VO word order in Wu Chinese.
+Talk presented at the 36th North American Conference on Chinese Linguistics (NACCL-36).
 Mar 22-24, 2024.
 Pomona College